iamelviskemboi/delani-studio/README.md

 # Delani Studio
-This is a web design website.
-Have fun checking it out, it is really cool.
+This is a web development website.
+You can see everything about us here; our fully-fledged projects Have fun checking it out, it is really cool.

 ## Getting Started